kovidgoyal/rapydscript-ng/README.md

 ### Dicts

 dicts are the most different in RapydScript, from Python.
-This is because RapydScript uses the JavaScript Object as a dict, for compatibility with external JavaScript libraries.
+This is because RapydScript uses the JavaScript Object as a dict, for compatibility with external JavaScript libraries and performance.
 This means there are several differences between RapydScript dicts and Python dicts.

     - You can only use primitive types (strings/numbers) as keys in the dict
     - If you use numbers as keys, they are auto-converted to strings